 Spain is a complex country where people often take greater pride in their region than they do in their nation.
 It is full of contrasting regional identities and those really do manifest themselves on the football pitch and in the stands, not least on derby day.
-Here’s a look at some of the biggest Spanish football rivalries.
-You may also want to check out the excellent Copa90 documentaries on some of the big Spanish derbies, a few of which feature below.

-10 of the Biggest Spanish Football Rivalries
+10 of the biggest Spanish football rivalries

-The Seville Derby
+The Seville derby

 Sevilla vs Real Betis

 This is Spain’s fiercest city derby by some distance.
 The other major cities have rivalries that have historically been quite one-sided but not this one.
-It’s only really over the past 15 years that Sevilla have truly emerged as the more successful club with no fewer than 7 UEFA Cup/Europa League successes, following their latest triumph in 2023, giving them a clear edge in terms of trophies won and a real modern identity.
+It’s only really over the past 15 years that Sevilla have truly emerged as the more successful club with no fewer than seven UEFA Cup/Europa League successes, following their latest triumph in 2023, giving them a clear edge in terms of trophies won and a real modern identity.

-El Clásico
+El Clasico

 Barcelona vs Real Madrid

 Unlike many major football club rivalries around the world, the action more often than not lives up to the hype with attacking football, sublime skill and a few goals usually guaranteed.
-Tickets for this fixture don’t come cheap but if there’s one game you want to experience in your lifetime, it’s surely the eternal rivalry between Madrid and Barça with fans travelling from far and wide to sample the Clásico atmosphere.
+While it’s true that the fixture may have lost something in the years immediately following Leo Messi and Cristiano Ronaldo’s departures from LaLiga, the likes of Kylian Mbappe, Jude Bellingham, Pedri and Lamine Yamal ensure today’s Clasicos are not short on star quality.

-The Basque Derby
+The Basque derby

 Athletic Club vs Real Sociedad